-- 1. The Permittee is authorized to discharge process water, mine dewatering water, and stormwater to surface water, groundwater, or both at the permitted location for the activities listed in the Permittee's coverage page. - 2.
-Permittees must notify the appropriate regional Ecology office to: - a.
-Add, remove, or revise authorized activities listed in their coverage page. - b.
-Add, remove, or revise a discharge to surface water. - c.
-Add a new type of discharge of process water or mine dewatering water. - All discharges and activities authorized by this permit must be consistent with the terms and conditions of this permit.
+- 1. The Permittee is authorized to discharge process water, mine dewatering water, and stormwater to surface water, groundwater, or both, at the permitted location, as stated in their permit coverage page and per the conditions of this permit. - 2.
+Permittees that want to modify their coverage must notify the appropriate regional Ecology office. - 3.
+All discharges and activities authorized by this permit must be consistent with the terms and conditions of this permit.